QuentinRa/blog.quentinra.dev/special/web/index.md

 # Web - PWR

-This course is supposed to help ENSIIE student to sail in the Web course.
+This course is supposed to help ENSIIE students to sail in the Web course.
+In 2020-2021

-First, you need to know that in 2020-2021

-* we did a "mini-project" (only one grade)
+* we did a "mini-project" (the only grade, no MCQ)
-* that we could reuse or not in the Web project
+* and we could reuse the code or not in the Web project

 <hr class="sl">